WedadAlqithmi/download_arm_packages/README.md

 roslaunch robot_arm_pkg check_motors.launch

 ```
-thelast line will launch the arm package
+the last line will launch the arm package